snady/cowsource/README.md

 Software Development Term 1 Final Project

 ## Description
-Cowsource is a food-based app that combines the utility of Yelp with the convenience of Tinder.
-Users can upload pictures of food they've had at restaurants and share them with their friends.
-Clicking the picture will bring up information about the food and restaurant/eatery it's from, allowing users to go and purchase it themselves if they so choose.
-Users will also be able to discover food near them based on location data.
+Cowsource is a food-based webapp that combines the utility of Yelp with the convenience of Tinder.
+Upload photos of food, preferably containing beef and/or cow-related products, and browse uploaded pictures.
+Most importantly, discover all the food near you that you've been missing all these years.

 ## Running the project
 Make sure Mongodb works on your system
 Git clone the repo
-pip install -r requirements
-python app.py
+(in a pythonvirtual environment or not): `pip install -r requirements` `python app.py`

 Or, just use the website specified above.